 The Health and Counseling Center is here to support your health and wellness and will maintain its regular hours of operation: Monday through Friday, 8:30 a.m. to 5 p.m.
 Students can schedule appointments by phone with nurses, doctors and counselors.
 When possible, those appointments may be offered virtually through televisits.
 For appointments that require face-to-face meetings, we will have two separate waiting areas: One for visits such as allergy shots, orthopedic injuries, gynecological, and other well-student check ups, and for counseling appointments.
 The other waiting room is for students with upper respiratory symptoms that could be associated with the COVID virus.

 - Student Evaluation and Testing.
 A separate area of the Health and Counseling Center will serve as a COVID testing and evaluation center for students who develop symptoms or who suspect they have had close contact with someone who has tested positive.
 Special ventilation has been installed and appropriate PPE will be utilized to ensure our staff can safely offer COVID testing.

 - Free On-Demand Access to Medical and Mental Health Services.
-All students will have free 24/7 access to both medical and mental health professionals through a new service, SMC Care.
+All students will have free 24/7 access to both medical and mental health professionals through a new service, Timely Care.
 This telehealth support can be accessed from your cell phone or computer.

 Call for an appointment.